-The full amount of members' required contributions paid by Portland State University to PERS/ORP/OPSRP on behalf of members shall be considered as "salary" within the meaning of ORS 238.005 (20) and 238A.005 (16) for the purpose of computing "final average salary" within the meaning of ORS 238.005 (8).
+The full amount of members' required contributions paid by Portland State Universityto PERS/ORP/OPSRP on behalf of members shall be considered as "salary" within the meaning of ORS 238.005 (20) and 238A.005 (16) for the purpose of computing "final average salary" within the meaning of ORS 238.005 (8).
 Salary under this definition shall not be considered "salary" for the purposes of determining the amount of employee contributions required to be contributed.
-The contributions paid by the University on behalf of members shall be credited to employee accounts and shall be considered to be employee contributions for the purposes of ORS 238, ORS 238A, and ORS 243.800(8).
+The contributions paidby the University on behalf of members shall be credited to employee accounts and shall be considered tobe employee contributions for the purposes of ORS 238, ORS 238A, and ORS243.800(8).

-If for any reason the six percent (6%) Employer payment of the employee contribution is declared invalid or is otherwise eliminated and a replacement is not available, then effective on the date of its invalidation or elimination, a corresponding general salary increase of six percent (6%) shall be paid to eligible employees.
+If for any reason the six percent (6%) Employer payment of the employee contribution is declared invalid or is otherwise eliminated and a replacement is not available, then effective on the date of its invalidation or elimination, a corresponding general salary increase of six percent (6%) shall be paid toeligible employees.
 In such case, employees' six percent (6%) contributions shall be deducted for payment to the applicable employee accounts and shall be treated as "pre-tax" contributions pursuant to Internal Revenue Code Section 414(h)(2), for the period of this Agreement.

 Section 2.
 Salary Base.
-The salary base for determining the salary increase for unit members currently employed shall be the members' preceding appointment salary less any stipends.
+The salary base for determining the salary increase for unit memberscurrently employed shall be the members' preceding appointment salary less anystipends.

 Section 3.
-Cost of Living Adjustments (Years 1 and 2: 2020-2021 and 2021-2022)
+Cost of Living Adjustments

-For purposes of this Article, "CPI" means the Consumer Price Index, West Region for All Urban Consumers (CPI-U West Region) for the previous 12-month period as published in October for the preceding year by the U.S. Department of Labor's Bureau of Labor Statistics.
+For purposes of this Article, "CPI" means the Consumer Price Index, West Region for All Urban Consumers (CPI-U West Region) for the previous 12-month period as published in October for the increase in base pay effective February 1, 2021.